Aktcse/Data-Plotter/README.md

-Develop a plotting Utility for visualize the radar data on client server.
+Develop a plotting Utility for visualize the radar data on client server area.